What is CRTC+?

 Many students are thinking about their high school experience differently and are unaware of the wide range of opportunities available to them.
 CRTC+ enables you to enhance your junior or senior year by getting a head start on college and careers.

 CRTC+ is open to any CRTC student in good standing with the recommendation of their teacher.
 The experience can be in addition to your basic CRTC class or can be a customized experience after completion of Year II.

 What are examples of activities connected with CRTC+?

-- Enrolling in on-campus NHTI or MCC classes aligned to a student’s career pathway (at a discount of 50% or more)
+- Enrolling in college classes aligned to a student’s career pathway (at a discount of 50% or more)

-- Interning, and taking a leadership role, in one of our CRTC businesses.
+- Taking a leadership role in one of our CRTC businesses or programs.

 How are these activities structured?

 All of the activities related to CRTC+ are designed using the ELO (Extended Learning Opportunity) model.
 This model involves a mix of learning targets, logs, presentations and reflection.
 Outcomes are clearly established from the start.

 Is a student who is enrolled in CRTC+ still considered a high school student?

 YES!
 We work with your school counselor to ensure that participation in CRTC+ meets your graduation requirements.
 Students enrolled in CRTC+ can still participate in school sports, plays, orchestra, prom, graduation, etc.